sapnamehta504/News_detection/README.md

 - scikit-learn / TensorFlow / PyTorch

 ## Dataset
-The model is trained on publicly available datasets such as the Fake and Real News Dataset. https://sapnamehta504.github.io/News_detection/
+The model is trained on publicly available datasets such as the Fake and Real News Dataset.<br>

+Here is the link:
+ https://sapnamehta504.github.io/News_detection/